 - 2 servings light whipped cream = 10 cals

-Enjoy a delicious pumpkin spice frappuccino at home without all the calories, fat, and refined sugar.
+Enjoy a delicious pumpkin spice frappuccino at home without the huge price tag and without all the calories, fat, and refined sugar.

 - 1 and 1/2 cups (12 oz) cold coffee